AlexCatDev/ProtocolSocket/README.md

 # ProtocolSocket
-A very simple lightweight and fast tcp socket library that handles message framing and has optional dos protection.
+A very simple tcp networking library that handles message framing and has optional dos protection.

 Simple example on how to use: